AndrewRadev/switch.vim/README.md

 There are two variables that hold the global definition list and the buffer-local definition list -- `g:switch_definitions` and `b:switch_definitions`, respectively.
-In order to customize these to perform the switches you want, you can directly override them.
-For their default contents, please see the file plugin/switch.vim.
+These contain the definitions for the built-ins provided by the plugin.
+In order to add the switches you want, you should override `g:switch_custom_definitions` and `b:switch_custom_definitions` instead.

 The format of the variables is a simple List of items.
 Each item can be either a List or a Dict.